DonRenando/yakv/README.md

 ## Transaction Log:

-All of the transactions are backed up in a transaction log, which are automically loaded up by yakv on start-up.
+All of the transactions are backed up in a transaction log, which are automatically loaded up by yakv on start-up.

 ## Security: